model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 }
 ```

-1. In the first phase we **specify** the approximation.
+1. In the first phase we **specify** the contract.
 Kani provides two new
    annotations: `requires` (preconditions) to describe the expectations this
    function has as to the calling context and `ensures` (postconditions) which
    approximates function outputs in terms of function inputs.